little-hell/little-hell-example/README.md

 It's a project built around exploration of the codebase - build the code yourself.

+### Zen in sound support and emulation
+- [x] Remove GUS emulation
+- [x] Remove PC speaker emulation
+- [x] Remove PAS
+- [x] Remove MIDI music via Fluidsynth, Timidity, and SDL.
+- [x] Remove music packs

+All we use is the OPL emulation.
+And we drop the hardware support for using a real OPL chip.

 ### Zen in features and legacy support
 A vast majority of the wonderful features added to source ports are extraneous to our goal of understanding the Doom engine.
 To that end, an awful lot has been removed:

-- [ ] Remove DOOM II, Strife, Heretic, and Hexen support - we're talking about _Doom_ and _Doom_ only.
-And _only Doom v1.9_.
+- [x] Remove DOOM II, Strife, Heretic, and Hexen support - we're talking about _Doom_ and _Doom_ only.
+- [x] Remove emulation and handling of various DOOM 1 minor version releases - we do Doom v1.9 only.
+- [x] No hacks.
+No DeHackEd, no wad-merging like DeuTex.
+Just the vanilla stuff.
 - [x] Remove the `setup` application.
 Edit the `.cfg` by hand.
 Minimalism, baby.
-- [ ] Remove support for MUS and MIDI as well as emulation support for PC speaker, OPL, PAS and GUS.
-Do you even know what some of those acronyms mean?
-I don't.
-We're using SDL like a sane person.
-- [ ] Remove support for reading 'in-WAD' music (part of MUS support).
-Music playback is done only through SDL, and only via [music packs](https://www.chocolate-doom.org/wiki/index.php/Digital_music_packs).
-But I'm not even fussy about that.
-We should go a step further than the music packs and use straight `.ogg` files.

 The only features it _adds_ are to change the default controls to utilize the `WASD` key cluster, with `E` for interaction.
 Because anything else would not be Zen.